-At the same time, people understand times are tough.
+People understand times are tough.
 Every business is in an unusual situation and some just cannot provide the services and products they used to.
-What will protect your brand from long-term damage and build loyalty is how well you communicate these changes, and find work-arounds to suit everyone.
+What will protect your brand from long-term damage and build loyalty is how well you communicate these changes and find workarounds to suit everyone.

 Can't provide that motel room any longer?
 Contact your guest to offer a flexible voucher for them to rebook later.
 Unable to supply their favourite food item?
-Redirect them to some alternatives, and provide some cooking tips at the same time.
+Redirect them to alternatives and provide cooking tips at the same time.
 Swamped with requests for deliveries?
 Develop an alert system that lets customers know when their orders will be delivered.